-There are a lot of articles out there about why ConvertKit is better than MailChimp.
+There are a lot of articles out there about ConvertKit vs MailChimp and why ConvertKit is better.
 And while healthy competition is awesome, those articles are completely wrong in their portrayal of MailChimp.

 In the effort of fairness, let me present to you an accurate description of what MailChimp can do, in comparison to ConvertKit.